In line with its aims of encouraging the arts, crafts, heritage and theatrical and other visual and performing arts in Pilton

-Details of the 2016 Festival will be available in early 2016.
-If you are interested in being involved, please contact us through the website.
-There may be a slow response!
+Details of the 2016 Green Man Festival will be available in early 2016.
+If you are interested in being involved, please contact us through the website although there may be a slow response!

 Fantastic weather, great stalls and activities, all sorts of lovely food, brilliant music and singing, a big parade with hundreds of followers, an emotional pageant, interesting exhibitions and displays, refreshing drinks and ice creams, beautiful flowers, great street entertainers, loads of young people and familes with small children and grandparents, and even the Search & Rescue helicopter, sadly for the very last time.
 It was a real family day out with Rotary Gardens like a giant picnic and Pilton Street buzzing with stalls and music.
 And thanks to everyone who helped and everyone who came and made it a great day.
 Especial thanks go to those who helped clear up and return Pilton Street and Rotary Gardens to quiet, tranquil places.